greggman/HappyFunTimes/docs/troubleshooting.md

 For IPv6 what's generally important is that the first 12-24 numbers match.
 The last few should not matter.
 You'll notice above the phone and the computer's first 15 numbers match (`2601:204:c702:5f87`).

-To check that your phone can connect using IPv6 you can first try it's public IPv6 address by typing for example (using the number above)
+To check that your phone can connect using IPv6 you can first try your computer's public IPv6 address by typing for example (using the number above).

      http://[2601:204:c702:5f87:3d3e:d184:f486:1e8a]:18679